NodeBB/nodebb-english/configuring/config.rst

 -  ``upload_path`` (Default: ``/public/uploads``) Specifies the path,
    relative to the NodeBB root install, that uploaded files will be saved in.

+- ``jobsDisabled`` This can be added to disable jobs that are run on a certain interval.
+For example "jobsDisabled":true will disable daily digest emails and notification pruning.

+- ``socketioTransports`` (Default: ``["websocket", "polling"]``) Can be used to configure socket.io transports.